 Attic Peninsula – Cape Sunion

 Rising above the Aegean sea, on top of this 60-meter cliff, the sanctuary captivates thousands of visitors every year.
 They come here to learn its fascinating history intertwined with legends.
-But especially to admire the breathtaking views over the sea!
+But especially to admire the breathtaking views of the sea!
 Enjoy the sunset from the temple’s ruins and discover one of the best sights of all Greece!

 Considered the cradle of modern civilization, Greece doesn’t need any introduction.
 The countless ancient ruins complete the beauty of its natural landscape, as Gods designed them with stunning perfection.